rajatuniques/rock-paper-scissor/README.md

-# rock-paper-scissor
+# rock-paper-scissors

 I created this project to test my basic JavaScript skills.
-I build a devtool console based rock-paper-scissor game.
+I build a devtool console based rock-paper-scissors game.

-Rock beats Scissor.
+Rock beats Scissors.
-Scissor beats Paper.
+Scissors beats Paper.
 Paper beats Rocks.

 This game will be of five rounds.